Shihabus-Sakib-Rad/RankineCycle/README.md

 ![Cycle](ts%20ideal.png)

-"You need REFPROP Library to be installed on your computer.
+"You need to have REFPROP Library installed on your computer.
 Modify the State.py to point to REFPROP library"
 >> CoolProp.set_config_string(CoolProp.ALTERNATIVE_REFPROP_PATH, "C:\\Program Files (x86)\\REFPROP")

 Usage: